joaovictornovais/joaovictornovais/README.md

 - 👨🏽‍🎓 **University**: IESB - Software Engineering

 ## Curiosities about me:
-- I don't really like coffee, but I love Java;
+- I don't really like coffee but I love Java (ba dum tss);
-- I started to love the world of code because of Minecraft, with 12 years old for a while I made some KitPvP plugins, but nothing very professional;
+- Minecraft is the reason for my first language be Java, but I abandoned for a long time, and after years I decided to learn it again;
-- Because of Minecraft my first language was Java, but I abandoned for a long time, and after years I decided to learn again;
+- I started to love code with 12 years old, for a while I made some KitPvP plugins, but nothing very professional;
-- I really like to help people.
+- I really like to help people :D.